Bayern Munich in talks to sign Man City's Cancelo

 Last updated on .From the section Man City

-Manchester City defender Joao Cancelo is in talks to join German champions Bayern Munich on loan before Tuesday's transfer window deadline.
+Manchester City defender Joao Cancelo is in line to join German champions Bayern Munich before Tuesday's transfer deadline.

 A deal for the Portugal full-back is still to be completed but the proposal is for an initial loan with a 70m euro (£61.5m) option to buy in the summer.